silviot/edx-platform-wiki/Opaque-Keys---Developer-Notes.md

 ## Getting information out of Opaque Keys

 It is possible to get information from these objects.
 For example, if you are given a `course_key`, you can use `course_key.org` to get the organization the course belongs to.
+The specific pieces of information that can be retrieved from the keys is dependent on the type of key.
+Check the implementation of the key to see what pieces of information are available.

 ## Serializing Opaque Keys

 ### Database fields
 In many places, we serialize out the `location` or `course_id` to the database.
 In the past, when these were strings, we used straight `CharField`s to write out the data.

-Now that these keys are opaque, we have a few specialized Django Fields written to handle all the serialization/deserialization: `CourseKeyField` and `LocationKeyField`.
+Now that these keys are opaque, we have a few specialized Django Fields written to handle the serialization/deserialization in the database automatically: `CourseKeyField` and `LocationKeyField`.
 The implementation of these fields can be found in `common/djangoapps/xmodule_django/models.py`

+Retrieving the value of one of these fields will give you an opaque key.
+Trying to assign something other than a `CourseKey` to a `CourseKeyField` or a `Location` to a `LocationKeyField` will cause a validation error.